PAHdb/pyPAHdb/README.md

-# pyPAHdb
+# pypahdb

-pyPAHdb is a Python package to quickly decompose astronomical PAH emission spectra into contributing PAH subclasses.
+pypahdb is a Python package to quickly fit and decompose astronomical PAH emission spectra into contributing PAH subclasses.

 ## Requirements